SkillBridge Explained: How It Works and How to Prepare Before Separation

 Q: Can I do two SkillBridge programs back-to-back?

-A: Technically yes, if both companies agree to shorter durations and you have enough time within your 180-day window.
+A: Technically yes, if both companies agree to shorter durations and you have enough time within your window.
 Practically, this is uncommon.
 Most people do one 60-120 day program rather than splitting time between two companies.
+Note that for Air Force and Space Force, your total time is also capped by your rank category (see the branch-specific section above), which further limits how much you'd have to split between two programs.

 Final Thoughts